 Higher Education in Texas

-Texas is known for its prestigious universities, such as the University of Texas at Austin, Texas A&M University, and Rice University.
+Texas is known for its prestigious universities, such as the University of Texas in Austin, Texas A&M University, and Rice University.
 These institutions excel in engineering, business, law, and the sciences.

-The University of Houston and the University of Texas at Dallas also offer distinguished research programs and specialized degrees.
+The University of Houston and the University of Texas in Dallas also offer distinguished research programs and specialized degrees.
 Many Texas universities also provide merit-based scholarships and financial aid.

 5. Business-Friendly Environment